shapeoko/Docs/content/wiring.md

 ## Overview
 ![schematic](sketches/electronics_layout.svg)

 The ShapeOko 2 electrical wiring is, like the rest of the machine, versatile.
-There are 3 known ways to wire the machine easily.
-Each option has been broken into a different page, for clarity.
-Depending on your setup, and skill set, one setup may be better for you than another.
-Chose your setup by evaluating the requirements of the process.
+There are 3 documented options to wire the machine easily.
+Each option has been broken out into a separate page for clarity.
+Depending on your setup, and skill set, one option may be better for you than another.
+Chose your option by evaluating the requirements of your machine, how you intend to use it and your skill-set and available tools and aesthetic.

 ## Routing